Clustered planarity testing revisited: Concluding remarks

 \section{Concluding remarks}

 Let $G_T$ be the simple graph obtained from $(G,T)$ by contracting the clusters and deleting the loops and multiple edges.
-By the construction in Section~\ref{section_3clusters} we cannot hope for the fully general variant of the Hanani--Tutte theorem when $G_T$ contains a cycle.
+By the construction in Section~\ref{section_3clusters} we cannot hope for a fully general variant of the Hanani--Tutte theorem for $(G,T)$ when $G_T$ contains a cycle.

-A simple modification of the construction provides a counterexample also for the case when $G_T$ is a tree with at least one vertex of degree greater than two; see Figure~\ref{obr_8_counter_tree}.
+A simple modification of the construction provides a counterexample also for the case when $G_T$ is a tree with at least one vertex of degree greater than 2; see Figure~\ref{obr_8_counter_tree}.
 This disproves our conjecture from the conference version of this paper~\cite{FKMP14_ht}.

 Therefore, the only open case for flat clustered graphs is the case when $G_T$ is a collection of paths.
 We conjecture that the strong Hanani--Tutte theorem holds in this case.

 \begin{conjecture_} If $G_T$ is a path and $(G,T)$ admits an independently even clustered drawing then $(G,T)$ is c-planar. \end{conjecture_}